Medicare Advantage vs. Medigap: The Real Difference | Bluegrass Medicare Help

 Or call me directly: (859) 618-6443

 This article is general information, not advice for your specific situation, and Medicare rules and figures can change.
 2026 amounts are from CMS.
-Tyler Insurance Group is not connected with or endorsed by the U.S. government or the federal Medicare program.
+Tyler Insurance Group is not connected with or endorsed by the United States government or the federal Medicare program.
 We do not offer every plan available in your area.
-For complete details on all your options, contact Medicare.gov or 1-800-MEDICARE.
+Currently we represent 6 organizations which offer 158 products in your area.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.